 - 1 cup shrimp, peeled and deveined and cut into bite size pieces

-- salt, pepper and all purpose seasoning to taste
+- salt, pepper and seasoned salt to taste

 - soy sauce to taste